I stand on my head for my health

 I shouldn’t even be here.
 The orifice of my stomach wouldn’t open, and the doctor gave me eight days to live.
 But my mother wanted it otherwise.
 She poured some buttermilk inside me, and I got better.
 As an adult I earned my living as a trader in fruit and vegetables.
 I had a wholesale business delivering goods to military barracks and hospitals.
 We made a living from this till we emigrated in 1954.

 It seemed inevitable that my life was going to end in 1958.
-But luckily Familie Journalen landed in our laps, with a recipe for a long and healthy life.
+But luckily Familie Journalen landed in my lap, with a recipe for a long and healthy life.
 Come rain or shine, Christmas or Easter, I start the day by standing on my head.
 Hopefully for many years to come, says Hundested’s Chris Sylvest.

 (From Familie Journalen no. 6 1995.
 Thank you for letting us print the article.)